Skip to main content

 1. Create a draft invoice

-Hours can only be written-down during invoice creation, so create a draft invoice by going to the Ready to Bill tab of your LeanLaw Billing page and using either the step by step invoice builder or simply click the green lightning bolt next to a client or matter with a billable time entry.
+Hours can only be written down during invoice creation.
+To do that, go to the Ready to Bill tab in Billing.
+Use the step-by-step invoice builder or click the ⚡ green lightning bolt next to a client/matter.

 2. Open the draft invoice